LCTyrell/Object-looked-at_Estimation/README.md

 ![blue](utils/blue3.gif)

-The model currently run at 24 FPS (on i7-8700 host).
+The model currently run at (on i7-8700 host):
+* 24 FPS with video input from host
+* 18 FPS with onboard camera

 **Intersection detection between detection-bboxs and gaze:**